-Diabetes can have a profound impact on the sex life of people living with diabetes, particularly since it affects the nerves in the form of neuropathy and can lead to a loss of sensation in the penis, clitoris and vagina.
+Diabetes can have a profound impact on the sex life of people living with diabetes.
+As diabetes can affect the nerves in the form of neuropathy , it can lead to a loss of sensation in the penis, clitoris and vagina.

 Luckily, awareness of this significant and common complication of diabetes has increased in recent years, mainly due to better understanding of male sexual function and the rapidly expanding array of novel treatments.

 Having erectile dysfunction can be a challenge and many men hesitate to discuss it with their doctors.
 But seeking advice can make a big difference.

 A healthcare provider will consider underlying causes of the dysfunction and provide advice about oral medicine, such as Viagra, Cialis and Levitra, and other treatments, including intracavernous injection therapy, vacuum constriction devices, intraurethral therapy and sex therapy.

 Recent preclinical and clinical trials have demonstrated that gene therapy strategies may also be feasible as the penis is a convenient tissue target for gene therapy with its external location and accessibility, the ubiquity of endothelial-lined spaces, and low level of blood flow, especially in the flaccid state.

 Good lifestyle choices can also have a profound impact.
 Losing excess weight, stopping smoking, limiting alcohol use and increasing physical activity are all important factors to prevent erectile dysfunction.

 But it´s not only about the men.
 Diabetes and female sexual dysfunction tend to get less coverage than male sexual dysfunction but studies have found that the prevalence in women could be as much an issue as for men.